 Although restrictions aren’t as tight anymore, we’re beginning to see trusted and beloved companies get exposed as hedge funds worst nightmares become a reality.

-A house of cards, r/superstonks (Reddit post)
+A House of Cards, r/superstonks (Reddit Post)

-This long form post discuses the transition from paper filled orders in the stock market to the use of computers going tracing back to the mid 80s.
+This long form post discusses the transition from paper filled orders in the stock market to the use of computers going tracing back to the mid 80s.

 We’re also learning that a lot of transaction are being held by the actual institutions that are shorting these stocks.

 Robinhood routes more than half of it’s customers to Citadel.

 You can read the full Reddit post here.

 Trey’s Trades does a quick breakdown on this DD as well.
-The video is embedded for your viewing pleasure.

 It’s only a matter of time before a squeeze occurs, no matter how manipulated the stock market gets.